-• Pricing for food is too high in view of the fact that I as a homeowner am forced to subsidize the operational cost; example - a cup of coffee at \$3.75 is off the charts, especially in view of the cost of living.
-Part of the reason your business is off in my estimation is your pricing on a limited, less-thanaverage menu.
+• Pricing for food is too high in view of the fact that I as a homeowner am forced to subsidize the operational cost; example a cup of coffee at \$3.75 is off the charts, especially in view of the cost of living.
+Part of

+Monthly CCC recap: For the April the reason your business is off in my estimation is your pricing on a limited, less-thanaverage menu.